ayazilitas/abn-qa-backend-assingment/README.md

 in Postman were executed automatically within this framework.
 In the final stage, after conducting all necessary checks, the assignment, along with the Postman collection, was sent to the relevant individual.

+####*** Note: Since the request body was not used in the executed tests, a wide range of negative tests has not been
+performed.
+Only a few example tests have been provided by manipulating a few status codes.
+Separate methods have not been written for these; they have been written within the verification methods and, after execution, commented out and left inactive.

 #### CREATING A COLLECTION IN POSTMAN (For Manual Testing)

 A Postman collection was created to encompass CRUD (Create, Read, Update, Delete) operations.
 An environment was